A generalization of Rasmussen's invariant, with applications to surfaces in some four-manifolds: Lee's deformation in

 We now pass on to phase two, where we investigate how all of these multicone simplifications and limiting procedures affect Lee homology.
 If we continue to use the symbol $\Psi$ to denote the simplification $\OLCnobrackets(\Lk)\xrightarrow{\simeq}\OCSharpLee(\Lk)$ for any $k$, and we let $\s_{o,k}$ and $\s_{o,k}^\#$ denote the Lee generators assigned to the oriented diagrams $\delta_{o,k}$ and $\delta_{o,k}^\#$ respectively, then we claim that

 where $\lambda_k\in R$ is some unit that may depend on $k$.
 Recall however that $\delta_{o,k}^\# = \delta_o$ for all $k$, so in fact this claim will imply all of the statements in the theorem.

 To prove Equation \eqref{eq:Phi(s)}, recall that $\Psi$ (for any $k$) is a composition of multicone maps induced by single-complex simplifications $\psi$ of types covered by Lemma \ref{lem:simps on Lee}.
 At any stage of this process, the chain homotopy equivalence from one multicone to the next consists of the corresponding map $\psi$ together with certain alternating combinations of homotopies and multicone differentials (see \cite[Proposition 2.10]{MW}).
 Lemma \ref{lem:simps on Lee} shows firstly that the single-complex maps $\psi$ will send Lee generators to unit multiples of corresponding Lee generators throughout (item \ref{it:Lee to Lee}), and secondly that the combinations of homotopies and multicone differentials will always induce the zero map on any Lee generator because our homotopies are single oriented cobordisms (item \ref{it:htpy is cob}) which then must be composed with \emph{unoriented} saddles (item \ref{it:no horiz diff on Lee}) to give unorientable cobordisms which must induce zero maps on Lee generators.
+(The fact that unorientable cobordisms induce zero maps in Lee homology follows from \cite[Proposition 4.1]{Rasmussen}.
+While the result is stated there only for orientable cobordisms, the same proof works verbatim for unorientable cobordisms too.)
 Thus the composition $\Psi$ satisfies Equation \eqref{eq:Phi(s)} and the proof is concluded.\end{proof}

 \begin{remark} Although Theorem \ref{thm:oriented res is correct} is stated in terms of a single orientation on $L$, it is not hard to see that every orientation $o\in O(L)$ can be treated in the same way, each giving rise to an oriented resolution $\delta_o$ and corresponding Lee generator $\s_o$.
 Because the span of these Lee generators is preserved under the finite approximation isomorphism, we can immediately conclude that the set $\{[\s_o]\,|\,o\in O(L)\}$ is linearly independent and provides a natural isomorphism $\Lh{L}\cong \F^{|O(L)|}$ as in Theorem \ref{thm:Lee is copies of Q}. \end{remark}